Emil Hansson

-Emil Hansson (born 15 June 1998) is a professional footballer who plays as a left winger for Blackpool, on loan from Birmingham City.
+Emil Hansson (born 15 June 1998) is a professional footballer who plays as a left winger or left midfielder for club Real Zaragoza.
 Born in Norway, he is a former youth international for both Norway and Sweden.

 Hansson is the son of former Swedish footballer Patrik Hansson.
 The brother of Emil Hansson's grandfather is Tommy Svensson.

 Club career

 Brann

 Hansson, son of a Norwegian mother, and the former Swedish professional footballer Patrik Hansson, began playing football in his hometown Bergen for Brann, before moving to the youth academy of Swedish Allsvenskan club Kalmar prior the 2013 season, where his father worked as assistant coach.
 After six months, he returned to Brann.

 There, he was promoted to the first team for the 2015 season, where he made his first two senior appearances in April 2015, one in the cup and one in the league.
 In total he got two league appearances and four in the 2015 Norwegian Football Cup.